 Note: You can customize the look and feel of the language switcher by heading over to Weglot from the WordPress admin panel.

 Step #4: Manage all translations from the Weglot dashboard

 With Weglot, the first round of translation is automatic machine translations.
-However, the neat thing about the service is that you can log into your Weglot dashboard to manually refine translations or outsource them to professional translators.
+However, the neat thing about the service is that you can log into your Weglot dashboard to manually refine translations or outsource selected text to professional translators.

 More specifically, with Weglot, you can choose to edit your site’s translated content using either the:

 - Translations List.
 This displays the original text in one column and the corresponding translated text in the next column.
-Whenever you modify the translated text, it marks it as a Manually edited translation to help you keep track.
+Whenever you modify the translated text, the checkbox is automatically marked as a Manually edited translation to help you keep track.

 - Visual Editor.
 Weglot’s visual editor lets you edit translations directly from a live preview of your WordPress website.
 All you have to do is hover over the text you want to translate and click the green pencil icon.
 A pop-up will appear which shows you both the original text and the translated text.
 You can modify the translation directly from here.

 You can get the best results with Google Translate by using Weglot to get the best possible machine translation of your WordPress website.